SethKeller/BIT-Club-Website/README.md

 # OC BIT Website
-Where OC memes can be shared with the world.
+Where BIT club information, resources, and OC memes can be shared with the world.
 Especially Harbart.

 ## Getting started
 1. Install [git](https://git-scm.com/downloads)
 2. Open your command prompt or terminal
-3. Download this repository by running the below command `git clone https://github.com/SethKeller/BIT-Club-Website.git`
+3. Download this repository by running the following command:
+    `git clone https://github.com/SethKeller/BIT-Club-Website.git`
 4. Navigate to the html directory `cd BIT-Club-Website/source`
 5. Start the website (it is only visible from **your** computer)